mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Unpacking_and_Organizing_Game_Files.md

 another with only converted textures.
 The entire thing should be around 50 GB once everything is unpacked.

-## ***Unpacking The Phantom Pain with SnakeBite Installed***

-When SnakeBite is installed, it moves the files in the 0 folder's 00.dat and 01.dat to **a_chunk7.dat** and **a_texture.dat** and the patched 00.dat lua files into 01.dat.
-From that point on, mods will be installed in 00.dat.
-When unpacking the game files with SnakeBite installed, you'll follow the same instructions as above, except you'll ignore the 0 folder in TPP's game folder.
-Instead, you'll select **a_chunk7** and **a_texture.dat** when using the Archive Unpacker.
+### **SnakeBite**

+With SnakeBite installed, mods are stored in the 00.dat and 01.dat.
+The original data from these are then placed in the newly created archives, a_chunk7.dat, and a_texture7.dat, respectively.
+Snakebite moves this data so that mods may be installed more quickly.

+When unpacking TPP, you should treat a_chunk7.dat and a_texture7.dat as though they are 00.dat and 01.dat, skipping the 0 folder entirely.

 ## **Unpacking Metal Gear Online**

-\-To Be Added... preferably when it's not 4 AM
+Next up, run File Monolith's Archive Unpacker, and under the Archives prompt, select the two .dat files from TPP's mgo folder.
+The output folder will be our MGO/Main folder, just <u>make sure that the Condensed Directory Structure option is checked,</u> and click the Unpack Archives button.

+Once it's finished unpacking, open the Mass Texture Converter, select MGO/Main for the Input, and MGO/Textures for the Output.
+Make sure the Convert Subfolders option is enabled, and click Convert Textures.
+MGO is unpacked.

 ## **Unpacking Survive**

-Once again File Monolith will be our tool of choice here.
+Once again, File Monolith will be our tool of choice here.
 We'll keep this short, since there aren't many differences between unpacking TPP and Survive.
 So, run File Monolith's Archive Unpacker, click on the ellipses button beside the Archives input, and select all of the .dats